 The polar blast that moved up the country proved the culmination of a complex system that pulled cold air up from Antarctica and dropped it across the country, pushing the mercury down to -6.5C at Waiouru and -5.7C at Mt Cook overnight on Saturday.

 MetService forecaster Tom Adams said the sequence began with a low pressure system that rolled in from the Tasman Sea last Wednesday, before it unwound into an open trough that swept over New Zealand late last week.

 When the trough, together with a tongue of warm air, blew through, it left in its wake a southerly flow of cold air.

 "And it was basically coming straight up from Antarctica," he said.

 "So we've been left in this southerly flow, and embedded in that have been various cold fronts, the most significant of which was the one that crossed the South Island on Friday afternoon and evening, and then the North Island on Saturday morning and afternoon - this is what dropped the snow."

 Although snow depths were deeper at higher altitudes, 12cm was recorded in Kingston near Queenstown, and in Clinton, west of Balclutha, where 3cm was recorded.

-The dumping forced the closure of SH87 and SH1 north of Dunedin, and when the snow-bearing front reached the North Island later in the day, there was enough to close the Desert Rd and leave a dusting on the hills from Wellington to the Bay of Plenty.
+The dumping forced the closure of SH87 and SH1 north of Dunedin, and when the snow-baring front reached the North Island later in the day, there was enough to close the Desert Road and leave a dusting on the hills from Wellington to the Bay of Plenty.

 On the Desert Rd, a snow plough and other contractors were brought in to clear the road and allow trapped trucks and cars to get through.